cloud-ark/kubeplus/README.md

 ## Operator Maturity Model

-In order to build Kubernetes-native application workflows using Operators and Custom Resources, it is important for Cluster administrators to evaluate different Operators against a standard set of requirements.
+In order to build Kubernetes application workflows using Operators and Custom Resources, it is important for Cluster administrators to evaluate different Operators against a standard set of requirements.
 We have developed [Operator Maturity Model](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md) towards this focusing on Operator usage in multi-Operator environments.
 We use this model when curating community Operators for enterprise readiness.

 ## Status